zju-bmi-lab/SPAIC/docs/source/custom_en/3_custom_connection.rst

 ----------------------------------
 ``Connection`` is the basic structure of neuron network, it contains weight information.
 Different connection way will generate different \
 spatially structure.
 To meet users' requirements, **SPAIC** has constructed many common connection methods.
 If users want to add some \
-personalize connection, can follow the document or the format in :code:`Network.Connection` .
+personalize connection, can follow the document or the format in :class:`spaic.Network.Connection`.

 Initialize connection method